Louis Childress 1934 - 2020 - Obituary

 Mr. Childress worked for much of his life as a plumber.
 He held a Master Plumber license, owning his own plumbing company for many years.
 He was active in the Memphis Area Plumbing Association representing the Memphis plumbing industry to Tennessee Legislators in Nashville.
 He later served Memphis and Shelby County as a plumbing inspector before rising to the top of his trade as the Chief Plumbing Inspector for Memphis and Shelby County Construction Code Enforcement.
 Gene Childress, as he was known, will be remembered as a man who served with compassion and possessed a love for the construction industry and deep concern for the safety of the citizens of Memphis and Shelby County.
 He will be missed by all who knew him.

-In lieu of flowers, the family asks for memorials to be made to Le Bonheur Children's Hospital 848 Adams Ave.
+In lieu of flowers the family ask for memorials to be made to Le Bonheur Childrens Hospital 848 Adams Ave.
 Memphis, TN 38103.

 Please visit www.memorialparkonline.com to leave electronic condolences.